List of Kamen Rider Saber characters: Guest characters

-Spin-off exclusive characters
+Spin-off characters

 Toshikazu Kamikawa

 Toshikazu Kamikawa (亀巳川 寿和, Kamikawa Toshikazu) was the previous Earth Swordsman and Ryo's predecessor and Japanese classics teacher at Kagari High School who worked as a swordsman on the side.
 Having lost his wife and realizing that he will lose his ability to wield the Dogouken Gekido due to his old age, he chose Ryo to become his successor.
 20 years prior to the series, when Ryo joined the Sword of Logos as the new Earth Swordsman, Kamikawa left to live in quiet retirement before dying some time prior to the series.
 He appears exclusively in the tie-in prequel manga Supplementary Volume Kamen Rider Saber: Kamen Rider Buster the Comic.

 Kyoichiro Shinsen

 Kyoichiro Shinsen (新閃 恭一郎, Shinsen Kyōichirō) was a genius accountant, the previous Thunder Swordsman, and Kento's predecessor who was killed by Desast 15 years prior to the series.
 He appears exclusively in the tie-in prequel manga Supplementary Volume Kamen Rider Saber: Kamen Rider Buster the Comic and the live-action prequel special Sword of Logos Saga.